 There are three apartments and two B&B rooms.
 The apartments each have a living room/dining area, separate bedrooms, a full kitchen, and bath.
 In addition to your private accommodations, there are public rooms and three terraces in the palazzo which guests can enjoy.
 The ground floor (piano terra) is where we will usually gather as a group — either in the palazzo’s grand rooms or living room.

 The palazzo is within the historic walls of Bettona, a two minute stroll to the main piazza with it’s charming bar serving the most delicious cappuccinos.
 The bar is where most of my mornings in Bettona begin.
 There’s also a very lovely garden a few minutes walk from the palazzo where guests can relax.
 One evening we’ll even have a cookout there.

 Jane: Tell me about the food.

 Michael: The food in Umbria, well Italy in general, is just one of the things we do best.
-Some of the meals will be at the palazzo and others will be in local restaurants so you will get to sample a variety of our specialties.
+I do my best to make sure guests get to sample a variety of our specialties.
 I’ve had comments from guests who have been on other “all inclusive” tours who’ve told me they’ve never eaten better on any other tour.
-Some of the food at the palazzo will be prepared by me or other local cooks who are very good friends.
 You’ll taste our local dishes like fresh Umbricelli with goose sauce, and pappardelle with wild boar.
 Not to mention fresh mozzarella that is a game changer, farm fresh produce, and pizza you won’t easily forget.
 I promise you won’t be disappointed.

 Oh, maybe we’ll even go on a truffle hunt in the mountains above Spoleto.
 That’s lots of fun.